-After making this discovery, you’re now left to wonder which method is best.
+Now you’re left to wonder which method is best.

 While some are biased and will go as far as pitting one method of starting locs against another, there really is no “best method” overall.

-So rather than asking which method is best, what you really want to ask is…
+So rather than ask which method is best, ask…

 “Which method is best for ME?”